thu-tram/mangg-may-tinh/applications/dns.md

 ## DNS Lookup (Implementation)

 Now, let's walk through a real DNS query for the IP address of `eecs.berkeley.edu`.
-You can try this at home with the \href{https://en.wikipedia.org/wiki/Dig_(command)}{`dig` utility}--remember to set the `+norecurse` flag so you can unravel the recursion yourself.
+You can try this at home with the [`dig` utility](https://en.wikipedia.org/wiki/Dig_(command)) -- remember to set the `+norecurse` flag so you can unravel the recursion yourself.

 Every DNS query begins with the root server.
 The names and IP addresses of the root servers are usually hardcoded into resolvers, in the form of a root hints file.
-Here's a root hints file if you're curious: https://www.internic.net/domain/named.root.
+Here's a root hints file if you're curious: [https://www.internic.net/domain/named.root](https://www.internic.net/domain/named.root).

 The first root server has domain `a.root-servers.net` and IP address `198.41.0.4`.
 We can use `dig` to send a DNS request to this address, asking for the IP address of `eecs.berkeley.edu`.